 Requirement R3

-The intent of Requirement R3 is to specify the tuning requirements of the PSS.
+Nothing in this RSS should be construed to mandate the design criteria for the equipment used to produce the tuning output of the PSS.
+Rather, Requirement R3 is intended to address the design criteria for the tuning output of the PSS.

 Unlike the language in Requirement R5 that looks backward to address units that were once operating but are no longer capable of operating, Requirement R3 looks forward, requiring that units be tuned to the specified parameters.

 The PSS transfer function should compensate the phase characteristics of the generator, exciter, and power (GEP) system transfer function so the compensated transfer function ((PSS(s) * GEP(s)) has a phase characteristic of ± 30 degrees in the frequency range.